mzohaibnasir/cloud-GenAI/04_awsBedrockLambda/README.md

 # AWS ecosystem: end-to-end project

+## Project scope and steps

+1. we are doing blog generation

+2. we will be creating an API endpoint using API Gateway
+3. hitting API will trigger lambda function
+4. lambda will be interacting with AWS bedrock API
+   1. our all Foundation Models are available in bedrock
+5. we'll bw saving response in s3 text as .txt file

-# AWS bedrock: provides lots of foundation models. it directly gives an API
+##### AWS bedrock: provides lots of foundation models. it directly gives an API

-# AWS sagemaker: It gives enviroment to deploy FM
+##### AWS sagemaker: It gives enviroment to deploy FM

-# API Gateway:

-# Lammbda function would be used to invoke FM from AWS bedrock or AWS sagemaker

-# Cloud Watch
+##### Cloudwatch to monitor logs